easyxy1/ALeLaB/README.md

 # ALeLaB
 Welcome

-ALeLaB-a tool for Learning Nominal Language with Binders.
+ALeLaB-a tool for Learning Nominal Regular Language with Binders.

 The algorithm1.1 folder is an eclipse project.
 You can download and import in eclipse.
 Details are in folder's readme file.